mendix/docs/content/refguide/published-rest-operation.md

 * When the microflow sets the *Content-Type* header to something else, then the operation returns JSON

 * When the microflow does not set the *Content-Type* header, then the output is determined by inspecting the *Accept* header in the request.
-The first media type that is recognized to be XML or JSON (see [Table 1: Recognized media types](#table1)) determines the operation result: the *Content-Type* is *application-xml* (when it is XML) or *application-json* (when it is JSON)
+The first media type that is recognized to be XML or JSON (see [Table 1: Recognized media types](#table1)) determines the operation result: the *Content-Type* is *application/xml* (when it is XML) or *application/json* (when it is JSON)

-[//]: # "Verify the parameter types and correspondence to the table"

 * When there is no *Accept* header or the *Accept* header does not contain a recognizable media type, then the operation returns JSON and the *Content-Type* is *application/json*